 Different parts of B.C. have varying degrees of ethnic diversity, with the Greater Vancouver geographic area having the highest percentage of students who identify their background as non-European, who were not born in Canada and who speak a language other than English at home.

-In this region, the largest group of students report their ethnic background as European (76%).
-About 9% are Aboriginal, with smaller numbers of students describing their background as East Asian, South Asian, Southeast Asian, or some other ethnicity.
-African and West Asian populations were too small to report in this region.
+In this region, the largest group of students report their ethnic background as European (55%).
+Twenty-four percent are East Asian, 7% are South Asian, and 5% are Aboriginal, with smaller numbers of students describing their background as African, Southeast Asian, West Asian, or some other ethnicity.

-Nearly all youth in this region (94%) were born in Canada, with 3% reporting that they had lived in Canada 5 years or less.
+Most youth in this region (72%) were born in Canada, with 14% reporting that they had lived in Canada 5 years or less.

-About a quarter of students in the region (23%) speak a language other than English at home some of the time, while 4% do so most of the time.
+About a quarter (27%) of students in the region speak a language other than English at home some of the time, while 24% do so most of the time

-Over two-thirds (68%) of the youth live with both parents, including stepmothers and fathers, and 27% live with one parent.
-In the region, 15% of students live with both parents but at different times, and 2% lived in a foster or group home in the past year.
+Over two-thirds of youth live with both parents (69%), including stepmothers and fathers, and 25% live with one parent.
+In the region, 11% of students live with both parents but at different times, and 1% lived in a foster or group home in the past year.

-Of Aboriginal students, most said they learned about their culture and heritage from family (70%) and school (69%), while 51% learned about Aboriginal culture from their community.
-Twenty-six percent of Aboriginal students say they have ever lived on a reserve, and 13% say they are currently living on a reserve.
+Of Aboriginal students, most said they learned about their culture and heritage from school (80%) and family (68%), while 43% learned about Aboriginal culture from the community.
+The number of Aboriginal students who reported ever or currently living on a reserve was too small to report in this region.

 Frequent moves have been associated with increased stress for young people.
-In this region, 15% of students had moved once in the past year, 5% had moved twice, and 6% had moved three or more times, while 73% had not moved in the previous year.
+In this region, 20% of students had moved once in the past year, 7% had moved twice, and 6% had moved three or more times, while 68% had not moved in the previous year.

-Speak a Language Other Than English at Home
+Speak a Language Other 1 at Home Than English

-Never 73%
+Never 50%

-Sometimes 23%
+Sometimes 27%

-Most of the time 4%
+Most of the time 24%